dr-lizhiwei/OpenSICDR/README.md

 # Open Satellite Image Cloud Detection Resources (OpenSICDR)

 We collects the latest open-source tools and datasets for cloud and cloud shadow detection and launches an online project (Open Satellite Image Cloud Detection Resources, i.e., OpenSICDR) to share the latest research outputs.
-If you can provide a new resource as shown below, please contact Zhiwei Li by email to update it, or submit a revision request.
+If you can provide new resources as shown in the table below, please contact Zhiwei Li by email to add them, or submit a revision request.

 Let's maintain OpenSICDR together to promote the sharing of research output in this field.

 **Source:**